mervin-hemaraju-cko/aws-snapshot-script/README.md

 4. The script will provide you the snapshot id(s) on Slack upon creation.

 5. The script only takes root volume snapshots.

+6. The script will close the Fresh Service task after successful completion.

 <br/>